eabboa/SOC-Analysis-Lab/Home-Labs/Sentinel_Native_AI_Augmented_Triage_Agent.md

 ## Architecture Flow

 Each node adheres to the **Single Responsibility Principle**.
 The pipeline is bound by `TriageState`, a `Pydantic BaseModel` with 17 fields.
-It enforces strict runtime validation; any undocumented key mutation results in immediate failure, preventing silent downstream corruption.

 ```
                     ┌───────┐